The Trio

 But in a trio, with a bass and drums establishing a steady pulse, the pianist is free to be rhythmically creative.
 She can be spare or maximalist, laid-back or aggressive, play with the established pulse or against it.
 It's a part of the pianist's personal signature and style.

 Count Basie, most famous for his big bands, was also an elegant pianist who believed that less is more.
-Listen to the charming way he plinks and plonks against the steady beat of his drummer and bassist.
+Listen to the charming way he plinks and plonks against the steady beat of his drummer (Louis Bellson) and bassist (Ray Brown) in “(Un) Easy Does It.”

-He starts right in with the melody, the walking bass and drums keeping time.
-He plays the melody first (through 0:36), with the drums and bass dropping out for a few beats as he makes the transition into the solo section.
-Then he starts his improvised solo.
+Garland launches right into the melody with the walking bass and drums keeping time.
+At 0:36, the drums and bass drop out for a few beats as he makes the transition into the improvised solo section.
 In the solo, you continue to hear his right hand dancing through his improvisation, but listen closely and you can hear him drop in chords softly here and there (musicians call this "comping").
 When the bass takes a solo (1:45-2:55), he continues to softly “comp” to articulate the harmonies of the song.

 Following the bass solo, the trio then "trades fours," a way to allow a drummer a chance to solo.
 The pianist--or another soloist--will play four bars (or measures) and then drop out to let the drummer play the next four bars by himself.
 The group will repeat this back and forth until it's time for the next solo or to go back to the "head" (main melody of the song).